Dr. Sandra Naddaff, Director of Undergraduate Studies

-- Comparative Literature 97; Comparative Literature 98a and 98b; Comparative Literature 99a and 99b (see item 2, Tutorials).
+- Comparative Literature 97; Comparative Literature 98a and 98b or tutorial alternative.
+See 2B below; Comparative Literature 99a and 99b (see item 2, Tutorials).

 - Three courses in one or more non-English literatures, each passed with a grade of B– or above.
 Note: A student may petition the Director of Undergraduate Studies to take one non-English course at the advanced language level for concentration credit in this category.